 Source: IEA Critical Minerals Report 2024; USGS

-China’s dominance of critical mineral supply chains is not an accident of geology.
-It is the result of three decades of deliberate, state-directed industrial strategy – precisely the kind of long-term planning that Western democracies find structurally difficult to replicate.
+China’s dominance of critical mineral processing is not an accident of geology.
+It is the result of three decades of deliberate, patient industrial strategy.

 What Comes Next

-The question is not whether the critical mineral supply chain will be weaponised.
-China has already demonstrated, with gallium and germanium, that it is willing to do so.
-The question is whether the West will build the domestic capacity to withstand it – or whether it will add critical minerals to the long and inglorious list of strategic dependencies it recognised too late, responded to too slowly, and paid for too dearly.
+The question is not whether China’s critical mineral supply chain will be weaponised further.
+It already has been — the gallium and germanium restrictions were not a warning shot but a demonstration.
+The question is whether the West will build the domestic capacity to withstand it, or whether critical minerals will join the long and melancholy list of strategic dependencies that were recognised too late and paid for too dearly.
+Send that to anyone who still thinks the energy transition is just a matter of wind turbines and political will.